 This guide demonstrates how to create and run a simple Radzen application.
-The application will display a data grid which is bound to an OData service.
-You can check the final result online.
+The application will display a data grid which is bound to an MS SQL Server database.

 How to build the application